London Stadium: Post-Olympic redevelopment

+The initial idea was to have the stadium opened in 2014, following redevelopment.
+Dennis Hone, chief executive of the LLDC, revealed in November 2012 that the stadium would not reopen in 2014 and it would reopen in August 2015 instead.
+The E20 LLP, oversaw the redevelopment of the stadium into the only UK venue that is both UEFA Category 4 and World Athletics category 1 stadium. seating 66,000 spectators.
+West Ham contributed £15 million and Newham Council £40 million for the work to be carried out with the LLDC and the British Government making up the rest.
+The reconfiguration of the stadium saw work on a 84 m transparent roof, corporate areas, toilets, concessions and retractable seating.
+The roof twice the size of the original one at 45,000sq metres, will cover every seat in the ground and improve the acoustics and spectator experience.

 Balfour Beatty were initially contracted to construct the new roof for £41 million; in January 2014 they were awarded a £154 million tender, which includes the earlier contract for the roof, to complete the stadium's transformation works.
 Imtech G&H were awarded a £25 million contract to carry out electrical and plumbing work.
 Paul Kelso, working for Sky News, discovered in September 2014 that the cost of the conversion of the stadium may rise by £15 million, due to additional work to strengthen the structure, to allow it to support the new roof.
 It was revealed neither West Ham United nor the taxpayer would have to meet the additional cost as Balfour Beatty would contribute with the remainder funded from the existing LLDC transformation budget of the Olympic Park.
 In October 2014, the LLDC contributed a further £35.9 million towards the project with the funding coming from reserves and income generated by other means.